Anne Kane UKCP reg, AGIP, MA Tavistock&Portman/UEL

 Training, qualifications & experience

 I trained as a psychoanalytic psychotherapist with the Association for Group and Individual Psychotherapy (AGIP), a long established and very reputable training organisation.

-I am a professional member of AGIP and registered with the umbrella registrant body UK Council for Psychotherapy (Council for Psychoanalysis and Jungian Analysis college, https://www.psychotherapy.org.uk/about-ukcp/how-we-are-structured/ukcp-colleges/council-for-psychoanalysis-and-jungian-analysis-college/).
+I am a professional and active member of AGIP and registered with the umbrella registrant body UK Council for Psychotherapy (Council for Psychoanalysis and Jungian Analysis college, https://www.psychotherapy.org.uk/about-ukcp/how-we-are-structured/ukcp-colleges/council-for-psychoanalysis-and-jungian-analysis-college/).

 I am a member of the College of Psychoanalysts http://www.psychoanalysis-cpuk.org

 My other relevant qualifications include an MA in psychoanalytic studies from the Tavistock and Portman NHS Trust/UEL.